Skip to content

 Enable fingerprint authentication for sudo on Ubuntu

-May 14th, 2024 Ubuntu A white lit fingerprint on a darkblue background, with a dimmed lit circle around it.
+Published: May 14th, 2024 | Updated: May 23rd, 2024 Ubuntu A white lit fingerprint on a darkblue background, with a dimmed lit circle around it.

 Fingerprint authentication offers a convenient and secure way to access your system without having to type your password every time.
 If you’re running Ubuntu and want to enable fingerprint authentication for sudo operations, follow this short step-by-step guide.